 Statkraft is rated by Standard & Poor's and Fitch.
-Both agencies upgraded their rating in 2022, and Statkraft AS current credit rating is A (stable outlook) from Standard & Poor's and A- (stable outlook) from Fitch Ratings.
-The rating upgrades are a consequence of the high power prices and higher profit forecast.
+After an upgrade in 2022, Statkraft AS current credit rating is A (stable outlook) from Standard & Poor's and A- (stable outlook) from Fitch Ratings.
+The rating upgrades in 2022 were a consequence of the high power prices and higher profit forecast.
 Statkraft appreciate the positive rating actions but stay committed to the rating target of A- from Standard & Poor's and BBB+ from Fitch.